Employee's declaration of incapacity

 Yes.

-At my request, the doctor can print and sign the certificate of incapacity for work.
+At my request, the doctor must print and sign the certificate of incapacity for work.

 I can then send it to the CNS and my employer by post.